PaycheckCalculatorOnline logo

 Marginal Tax Rate

-Your marginal tax rate is the rate applied to the next dollar of income you earn — or equivalently, the bracket that your highest dollar of income falls into.
-If you are a single filer with $70,000 in taxable income in 2026, your marginal rate is 22% (because $70,000 falls within the $48,475–$103,350 bracket).
+Your marginal tax rate is the rate applied to the next dollar of income you earn — or equivalently, the bracket your highest dollar of income falls into.
+If you're a single filer with $70,000 in taxable income in 2026, your marginal rate is 22% (because $70,000 falls within the $48,475–$103,350 bracket).

-- Calculating the tax cost of additional income (bonus, freelance work, raise)
+- The tax cost of additional income — a bonus, freelance project, or raise

-- Modeling the tax savings from a pre-tax deduction (401k, HSA contribution)
+- The tax savings from a pre-tax deduction like a 401(k) or HSA contribution

 Effective (Average) Tax Rate

-Your effective tax rate is your total federal income tax divided by your total taxable income (or gross income, depending on calculation).
-It represents your blended rate across all brackets.
+Your effective tax rate is total federal income tax divided by total taxable income (or gross income, depending on the calculation).
+It's your blended rate across all brackets — and it's always lower than the marginal rate.

 - Total tax = $10,315